 Nearly 90 percent of driving decisions are based upon what a motorist sees while driving.
 At night, a motorist's vision is reduced.
-To drive safely at night, slow down and drive within the range of the vehicle's headlights.
+To drive safely at night, slo w do w and drive within the range of the vehicle's headlights.
 A motorist should always be sure the vehicle can stop within the distance that he/she sees ahead.
-A motorist should always consider the following factors when driving at night:
+A motorist should always consider the follo wing factors when driving at night: